bthyreau/hippodeep_pytorch/README.md

 Just clone or download this repository.

+If you have the uv packaging tool ( https://docs.astral.sh/uv/ ), you can do

+`uv run hippodeep.py example_brain_t1.nii.gz`

+which should take care of downloading the dependencies in the first run.

-In addition to PyTorch, the code requires scipy and nibabel.
+Otherwise, you need to setup a python environment: In addition to PyTorch, the code requires scipy and nibabel.

 The simplest way to install from scratch is maybe to use a Anaconda environment, then
 * install scipy (`conda install scipy` or `pip install scipy`) and  nibabel (`pip install nibabel`)